antonio-decaro/SIGMo/README.md

 ./1_build.sh -b=VF3,CuTS,GSI,SIGMO ...
 ```
 > __Note__: `libreadline-dev` is required to compile GSI.
 If not installed, it will be automatically downloaded and compiled locally.
-> Additionally, make sure to have
+Additionally, make sure to have `g++` version 11.4.0 installed, as other versions may lead to compilation errors.

+---

 ### 2. Dataset Preparation